MaterializeInc/materialize/doc/user/content/_index.md

 # Materialize documentation

-Materialize is the Cloud Operational Data Store that delivers the speed of streaming with the ease of a data warehouse.
-With Materialize, organizations can use SQL to transform, deliver, and act on fast-changing data.
+Materialize is the Cloud Operational Data Store that lets you use SQL to transform, deliver, and act on fast-changing data.

 {{< callout primary_url="https://materialize.com/register/?utm_campaign=General&utm_source=documentation" primary_text="Get Started">}}